mysuperlink/Javascript-concepts/rapid_fire/README.md

 	})

-Explain how "this" in JS
+Explain how "this" works in JS

 this is a keyword in JS.
 It basically depends upon a function is called.